 Preference shares which carry non-discretionary dividend obligations, should be classified as liabilities.
-The dividends on these preference shares are taken to the Statement of Profit and Loss or Other Comprehensive Income as interest expense.
-Please refer to Note 6.
+The dividends on these preference shares are taken to the Statement of Profit and Loss or Other Comprehensive Income as interest expense, classified as finance costs.
+Please refer to Note 7.